Kit Mills Bransby

 linkedin_pp_zoom.png

-1. Graph neural networks
+1. Graph learning

 2. Combining geometric and image representations

-3. Multi-modality learning
+3. Multi-modality learning and registration

 Outside of the lab, I enjoy long-distance running, and all things hilly / green.